 The Dedham Food Pantry has earned the trophy four years running and will only pass it on begrudgingly.

-All riders can receive a great t-shirt, but only riders who reach their goal of raising $1,000 will receive a bike jersey.
-T-shirts and bike jerseys are currently being designed.
+All riders receive a t-shirt, but only riders who reach their goal of raising $1,000 will receive a bike jersey.